 Fattier diets of course play a role in canine nutrition, such as for working dogs and maybe some stages of puppyhood, where increased energy demands are satisfied with higher fat contents.
 Also should your dog be struck with cancer.
 But are talking about the average dog here…

 Yes, leaner products will likely result in your dog being leaner on them but this is a long-distance running animal, for the most part, they are supposed to be lean.
-Being lean will increase their health and longevity (and lean mixes are the best way to diet overweight dogs).
-Also, you might have to feed a little more for them to get their calorie hit but this project was not about what was best for you the consumer, it was what is best for them (this is me talking, not Paleo Ridge).
+While you might have to feed a little more for them to get their calorie hit, being lean will increase their health and longevity (and lean mixes are the best way to diet overweight dogs).
 A couple in the range are higher calorie but if you do find yourself with a leaner type and want to add in some fattier meat then pick up some half-price fatty beef mince in the supermarket, add a lump in every day to their lean fare and save yourself a few pennies!

 Highest quality meats, as ethical as possible…

 It’s not enough that your mix is simply lean as you can tick that box a number of less suitable ways, such as by padding up with veg ingredients.
 The meat needs to be good quality.
-I have banged the drum about the importance of more-ethical, organic meats before (check out my article on the meat quality used by companies such as Paleo Ridge here and why it’s important, not they are alone, Honey’s too are great, any company touting these principles is brilliant in my book).
+I have banged the drum about the importance of more-ethical, organic meats before and why it’s important, not they are alone, Honey’s too are great, any company touting these principles is brilliant in my book).
 Yes, not all ingredients are organic, and there are likely even more ethical meats out there, but years inside the meat industry demand for that these two things are top of the list when meat shopping.
 Paleo Ridge has all their accreditation in place in this regard (below).
 Most importantly, they do not deal with any suppliers who kill without stun.
 That is now rampant in the industry and it is completely unacceptable from a welfare perspective.
 The fact is, if you buy this meat, you’re part of the problem.